fishbar/jscoverage/README.md

   * jscoverage will ignore files while list in .covignore file
   * jscoverage will output a report in html format
   * jscoverage will inject a group of function to your module.exports (_get, _set, _reset, _replace);
-  * jscoverage is told that:  90%+ is greate, 85%+ is ok, lower then 75% coverage is terrible
+  * jscoverage will switch the colorful output:  90%+ is greate, 85%+ is ok, lower then 75% coverage is terrible

 jscoverage can recognise all options below:

-  --covignore [filepath] # like gitignore, tell jscoverage to ignore these files

-  --covout [output report] # can be: summary, detail, json, html, lcov, default summary

-  --coverage [high,middle,low] # coverage level, default is: 90,70,30 , means 90% is high, 30% is low

-  --covinject [boolean] # switch if inject code for easytest(exports._get, _replace, _reset), `default is false`
+   --covignore [filepath] # like gitignore, tell jscoverage to ignore these files --covout [output report] # can be:  spec, list, tap, detail, html --coverage [high,middle,low] # coverage level, default is: 90,70,30 , means 90% is high, 30% is low --covinject [boolean] # switch if inject code for easytest(exports._ge,_replace, _reset), `default is false`

 default jscoverage will search .covignore in the project root